-Woolworths Group provides a Speak Up service in key languages for our team members and suppliers (and their workers) as a mechanism by which responsible sourcing concerns can be raised confidentially and, if desired, anonymously.
-Woolworths Group's suppliers are expected to have their own effective grievance mechanism which embeds the UNGP's eight effectiveness criteria for company grievance mechanisms.
-Consistent with these criteria, and to promote a robust grievance process, suppliers must also make Woolworths Group's Supplier Speak Up available, as a complementary channel, for all workers in our supply chains to raise concerns.
+Woolworths Group provides a Speak Up service in key languages for our team members and suppliers (and their team members and workers) as a mechanism by which responsible sourcing concerns can be raised confidentially and, if desired, anonymously.
+Woolworths Group suppliers are expected to have their own effective grievance mechanism which embeds the UNGP's eight effectiveness criteria for company grievance mechanisms.
+In alignment with these criteria and to promote a robust grievance process, suppliers shall also make available Woolworths Group Supplier Speak Up as a complimentary channel available for all workers in our supply chains to raise concerns.

 Woolworths Group does not tolerate nor contribute to threats, intimidation or attacks (physical or legal) against human rights defenders.
-We commit to working with human rights defenders to create safe and enabling environments for civic engagement and human rights at local, national and international levels.
-We expect our suppliers to commit to the same.
+We commit to working with human rights defenders to create safe and enabling environments for civic engagement and human rights at local, national or international levels.
+We expect our suppliers to make the same commitment.